Rachel Barton Pine: Metra accident

 On January 16, 1995, Pine was severely injured in a train accident in the Chicago suburb of Winnetka, where she taught violin lessons.
 As she was exiting a Metra commuter train with her violin over her shoulder, the doors closed on the strap to her case, pinning her left shoulder to the train.
-The doors, which were controlled remotely and had no safety sensors, failed to reopen, and she was dragged 366 ft by the train before being pulled underneath and run over, severing one leg and mangling the other.
-Pine was saved by the prompt application of tourniquets by several passengers who disembarked from the train after pulling its emergency brake handles.
+The doors, which were controlled remotely and had no safety sensors, failed to reopen, and she was dragged 366 ft by the train before being pulled underneath and run over, one leg severed and the other mangled.
+She was saved by the prompt application of tourniquets by several passengers who disembarked from the train after pulling its emergency brake handles.

-She sued Metra and the Chicago and North Western Transportation Company for compensation for her injuries and legal and medical expenses.
-Metra argued that she made the choice not to extricate her arm from the strap of the violin case due to the value of the instrument, a 400-year-old Amati valued at around $500,000, and thus she carried most of the blame for her injuries.
+Pine sued Metra and the Chicago and North Western Transportation Company for compensation for her injuries and legal and medical expenses.
+Metra argued that she made the choice not to extricate her arm from the strap of the violin case out of regard for the instrument, a 400-year-old Amati valued at around $500,000, and thus she carried most of the blame for her injuries.
 The jury ruled in Pine's favor.
 Metra changed its conductor safety procedures following the incident and made other changes to the trains themselves.

 Daniel Barenboim, the conductor of the Chicago Symphony Orchestra, organized a benefit concert and raised over $75,000 after she was injured.
 After a two-year hiatus to allow for recovery from her injuries, aided by numerous surgeries and physical therapy, Pine resumed her career.

 Personal life

 In 2004, Barton married Greg Pine, a health care consulting firm CEO and former minor league baseball pitcher.
-They have one daughter.
+They have one daughter, Sylvia, who is also an accomplished violinist and composer, and sometimes performs with her mother.